jorenvo/jorenvo/README.md

 Currently having fun with:
 - 🕹️ [gb-emu](https://github.com/jorenvo/gb-emu): a Game Boy emulator in TypeScript
-- 📹 [rrweb](https://github.com/jorenvo/rrweb): an Odoo module that records actions leading to a crash

 These are some personal projects I'm proud of:
 - 🖼️ [generative-art](https://www.jvo.sh/generative-art/): various pieces of interactive and random generative art